opencv/opencv/modules/core/doc/operations_on_arrays.rst

 ---------------
 Copies the selected image channel from a new-style C++ matrix to the old-style C array.

-.. ocv:function:: void insertImageCOI(InputArray src, CvArr* dst, int coi=-1)
+.. ocv:function:: void insertImageCOI( InputArray coiimg, CvArr* arr, int coi=-1 )

     :param src: Source array with a single channel and the same size and depth as ``dst``.